 St. David’s Day Welsh Cakes are delicious way to Celebrate St. David’s Day

 These delightful cakes are such a fun treat.
 They are completely portable little fun teatime treats.
 You can eat them for breakfast, a mid-afternoon snack or anytime you are craving something slightly sweet.
+We like to eat these delicious cakes plain but also enjoy them with a little slather of our Apricot Freezer Jam Recipe or our Strawberry Rhubarb Refrigerator Jam.
 Easy enough to just eat in your hands or decadent enough to eat with garnish berries and Homemade Coconut Whipped Cream.

 Have you ever heard of St. David’s Day?